frontendj/test-gallery/README.md

 The main container component that handles loading images and managing state for the image grid and modal.

 **useImageLoader**
 Custom hook to manage fetching images from the API and handling loading states.
 Moved to a separate file from HomeContainer to simplify the structure and create space for further extension.
+Uses React Query to cache server requests.

 **ImageGrid**
 Displays a grid of images.
 Supports infinite scrolling and manual loading of more images (keyboard only access).
 Responsive depending on the screen size with reducing to 2 or 1 column on smaller screens.